Anamika-Devipriya-A/Plant_Disease_Detection/README.md

 **Plant Disease Detection in Apple Leaves using U-Net**

 This repository contains the implementation of a U-Net and Resnet architectures for the task of plant disease detection in apple leaves.
 The U-Net model is designed for multi-class classification, where it classifies each pixel in an input image into one of the 12 disease classes.
-This README provides an overview of the project, model architecture, usage instructions, and other relevant information.

 **Project Overview**